After going through this article, you’ll be able to identify the internet coax cable from all the coax cables at your home.

 These internet coax cables come with a round, thick design and have a center conductor made from copper.
 However, the insulation takes much of the cable’s thickness (not the copper conductor).
 Because of this large insulation, the copper conductor can transmit data without external damage or interference.

 The plastic dielectric insulator protects the copper conductor.
-On the top of the plastic dielectric insulator, you can find a metallic shield.
+You can find a metallic shield on the top of the plastic dielectric insulator.
 Lastly, the outer plastic jacket protects the inner insulation and the conductor.

 Functionality